mrsharpoblunto/lumiere/README.md

-# fyreplace
+# Lumiere
-Control an LED matrix for an animated fireplace display
+Control an LED matrix for an animated display on a Raspberry Pi

+## Installing

+Run ```./scripts/setup.sh```

+## Usage

+- Add to HomeKit by entering the pin in src/server/config.mjs
+- Navigate to the webUI on https://<address_of_pi/